SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

 ## Color palette
 Add as many color variables as you want.
 Each color variable name needs to follow the [CSS variable naming convention](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties#basic_usage) - i.e. the name needs to begin with double hyphens (`--`) and each word is separated by a hyphen.

 In the "Main color variables" section (below) you will use your color palette to define your main component colors, including the neutral colors that are used throughout the components.
 The Fanny Pack UI color palette uses seven neutral colors (black, white, and five shades and tints of <a href="https://www.colorhexa.com/50404d" target="_blank">purple taupe</a>), so you will need to have seven neutral colors in your color palette.
 That might seem like a lot of neutral colors, but it is actually pretty easy to come up with that many.
-Here is one way to do it:
+You can either use some neutral colors from the "Fanny Pack Neutral Colors" or the "Shades and Tints of Gray" tabs below or you can create your own set of neutral colors.
+Here is one idea to create your own set of neutral colors:

 1. Go to <a href="https://www.colorhexa.com/" target="_blank">ColorHexa</a>.
 2. Take your primary color, enter it into the search bar, and press Enter.